-Compliance with response time norms can complicate the handling of a portfolio of diverse tasks.
 Many families and institutional investors have a longer perspective than dealers who monitor share price movements, or those who think in terms of particular ventures or projects.
-They may prefer to carefully select, buy and hold shares for the longer term, and hence have more of an interest in sustainable business growth.
+They prefer to carefully select, buy and hold shares for the longer term, and hence have more of an interest in sustainable business growth.
 In relation to the environment and climate change, the ability of most companies to have any influence over global trends is limited.
 Even in sectors that contribute significantly to environmental damage and/or global warming, a business may be one of many possible players.
 There may be variables over which a board has little or no control.
-Understanding this may cause some boards to allocate a lower priority to climate change related tasks.